Sagarv812/WinteROS_2025/Week 2/week2.md

 ## Controller_Node

-To make our life simple let's add a controller node which checks from `chase_the_ball.py` wether a ball has been found or not and depending on that give msg to explore.cpp wether to continue exploring or stop exploring and run the chase the ball code
+To make our life simple let's add a controller node which checks from `chase_the_ball.py` wether a ball has been found or not and depending on that give msg to explore.cpp wether to continue exploring or stop exploring and run the chase the ball code.

-In erc_ros2_navigation_py package in the erc_ros2_navigation_py folder make file called `controller_node.py` and copy paste the following code
+In erc_ros2_navigation_py package in the erc_ros2_navigation_py folder make file called `controller_node.py` and copy paste the following code.

 ```python
 import rclpy